Climate change and resiliency inform park design

-Changing climate patterns influence how we approach various aspects of life as we strive to build resilience against unpredictable, and increasingly intense, weather events.
+Changing climate patterns influence how we approach various aspects of life as we strive to build resilience against unpredictable and increasingly intense weather events.

-The American Society of Landscape Architects (ASLA) recognizes climate change in its strategic plan and landscape architects are leading stormwater resiliency planning and design.
-Climate resilient design is not only applicable to park design, but every project and at every scale from community planning to urban spaces,according to Brian Starkey, WithersRavenel’s Director of Parks and Recreation.
-Our landscape architects are well-equipped to lead and take on the challenge working collaboratively with our environmental and storm water engineers.”https://withersravenel.com/legacy-of-olmsted-wrs-brian-starkey-reflects-on-his-connection-to-olmsteds-work/
+Climate resilient design is not only applicable to park design, but every project and at every scale from community planning to urban spaces.
+Our landscape architects are well-equipped to lead and take on the challenge working collaboratively with our environmental and stormwater engineers.

 Duffyfield Community Park